transkatgirl/KatVisualizer/README.md

 - Analysis Options -> Approximate spreading function (disabled by default in desktop version)
 	- Although approximating the spreading function can significantly improve the performance of calculating the masking threshold, it does significantly reduce the psychoacoustic accuracy of the calculated threshold

+(Note: If you're having trouble parsing complex sounds using the spectrogram, treat the spectrogram like a top-down view of a moving 3D object where lightness indicates depth.
+You want to have a mental model of the shape of this object, or at the very least, the shape of the region you're looking at.)

 If you experience performance issues out of the box, the settings with the largest impact are:
 - Analysis Options -> Approximate spreading function (enabling it will hurt psychoacoustic accuracy)
 - Analysis Options -> Update rate (decreasing it may hurt readability)